 Step Check/Test/Action Action 6.a Are there any obstructions that could block the GPS antenna from receiving satellite signal?
-Yes Remove obstruction(s) or relocate the GPS antenna. g g No Go to step 6.b.
+Yes Remove obstruction(s) or relocate the GPS antenna.
+No Go to step 6.b.
 6.b Is the "Ant.
 Open" or "Ant.
 Short" LED lit on PCB 3?
-Both LED's are located in the GPS section of PCB3 (see Figure 1-5).
-Yes No Inspect antenna cable.
+Both LED's are located in the GPS section of Yes Inspect antenna cable.
 Replace cable and/or antenna if necessary.
-Go to Step 6.c 6.c Does "GPS Comm." show "Fault"?
-Yes Replace PCB 3 0.0 Navigate through the Information Display to "GPS" in the "Local Diagnostics" menu (See Section3).
+PCB3 (see Figure 1-5).
+No Go to Step 6.c 6.c Does "GPS Comm." show "Fault"?
+Yes Replace PCB 3 Navigate through the Information Display to "GPS" in the "Local Diagnostics" menu (See Section3).
 No Go to Step 6.d 6.d Are at least 3 satellites visible to the controller?
-Navigate through the Information Display to "GPS" in the Local Diagnostics menu (See Section3).
-Yes No Replace PCB3 Reposition antenna.
+Yes Replace PCB3 Navigate through the Information Display to "GPS" in the Local Diagnostics menu (See No Reposition antenna.
+Section3).